Revealing emergent human-like conceptual representations from language prediction: Materials and Methods

 \subsection{Prediction of human similarity judgments}

-To evaluate how closely the relationships between LLM-derived representations align with psychological measures of similarity, we first compared them with human similarity ratings for concept pairs from SimLex-999~\citep{hill_simlex_2015}.
-The dataset explicitly distinguishes semantic similarity from association or relatedness and contains human ratings for 999 concept pairs spanning 1,028 concepts.
-The concepts cover three word classes including nouns, verbs and adjectives.
-We used description-word pairs from the WordNet data to provide contextual demonstrations to the LLMs, thereby deriving conceptual representations.
+To assess the alignment between LLM-derived representations and psychological measures of similarity, we first compared them with human ratings for concept pairs from SimLex-999~\citep{hill_simlex_2015}, available at \url{https://fh295.github.io/simlex.html}.
+SimLex-999 explicitly distinguishes semantic similarity from association or relatedness and contains human ratings for 999 concept pairs spanning 1,028 concepts across nouns, verbs and adjectives.
+We used description--word pairs from the WordNet data to provide contextual demonstrations to the LLMs, thereby deriving conceptual representations.
 Model performance was assessed through Spearman's rank correlation between the similarity scores derived from the LLM representations and the human ratings.

 We further employed the odd-one-out similarity judgments from the THINGS-data collection~\citep{hebart_things-data_2023} to validate the effectiveness of LLM representations in handling the computation of similarities.
-The dataset consists of triplets sampled from the 1,854 concepts in THINGS.
+The dataset consists of triplets sampled from the 1,854 concepts in THINGS, accessible at \url{https://osf.io/f5rn6/}.
 We presented LLMs with contextual demonstrations randomly sampled from THINGS to obtain their conceptual representations.
-For each triplet $\left(i, j, k\right)$, we took the corresponding conceptual representations $\left(\mathbf{h}_{i}, \mathbf{h}_{j}, \mathbf{h}_{k}\right)$ and calculated pairwise similarity.
-The one outside the most similar pair was identified as the odd-one-out and compared to human judgments.
-We evaluated model performance mainly with a set of 1,000 triplets from THINGS, each with multiple responses collected from different participants.
-We compared the LLMs' judgments with the majority of human choices, which provides a reliable estimation of the alignment between LLMs and humans.
+For each triplet $\left(i, j, k\right)$, we computed pairwise similarities among the corresponding conceptual representations $\left(\mathbf{h}_{i}, \mathbf{h}_{j}, \mathbf{h}_{k}\right)$ and identified the item outside the most similar pair as the odd-one-out.
+Model predictions were compared with individual human judgments across the validation set (over 450,000 triplets).